tombelv/vurtis/README.md

 It is possible to define step-wise parameters for the constraints.

 ### Example
-The provided `simple_example` performs trajectory tracking with a kinematic unicycle vehicle while satisfying input constraints.
+The provided `src/simple_example.cpp` performs trajectory tracking with a kinematic unicycle vehicle while satisfying input constraints.

 ## TODO